elarabyelaidy19/AppAcademy/git_course/git_basics.md

 # from only remote to local
 * git clone <remote repo url> <local directory name>    >> download only remote repo to local machine

+# important commands
+ * git reset: unstage all staged changes (so that the staged files return to "Changes not staged for commit")
+ *